htefera/Spark-Analytics-Playground/README.md

 4. This array is then projected as a grayscale image
 5. The plot is saved

-The centroids classification using python looks like as shown below.
+The generated centroids are shown below

 ![Clustering](Images/c.png)